-Macedonia strives to improve regional energy networking7.
-November 2011. / Uncategorized
+Macedonia strives to improve regional energy networking, Uncategorized

 The Macedonian government’s economic council is working on strategic projects in the energy sector aimed at reducing energy dependency on foreign sources and improving energy networking in the region.